-CIS 110 Introduction to Computers
+CIS 110 Introduction to Computers 3

-This course provides an introduction to computers and computing.
-Topics include the impact of computers on society, ethical issues, and hardware/software applications, including spreadsheets, databases, word processors, graphics, the Internet, and operating systems.
+This course introduces computer concepts, including fundamental functions and operations of the computer.
+Topics include identification of hardware components, basic computer operations, security issues, and use of software applications.
 Upon completion, students should be able to demonstrate an understanding of the role and function of computers and use the computer to solve problems.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics (quantitative option).
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural science/mathematics (Quantitative Option).

-CIS 111 Basic PC Literacy
+Basic PC Literacy CIS 111

-This course provides a brief overview of computer concepts.
-Emphasis is placed on the use of personal computers and software applications for personal and workplace use.
+This course provides an overview of computer concepts.
+Emphasis is placed on the use of personal computers and software applications for personal and fundamental workplace use.
 Upon completion, students should be able to demonstrate basic personal computer skills.

-CIS 113 Computer Basics
+CIS 113 Computer Basics 2 1

 This course introduces basic computer usage for non-computer majors.
 Emphasis is placed on developing basic personal computer skills.
-Upon completion, students should be able to demonstrate competence in basic computer applications sufficient to use computer-assisted instructional software.
+Upon completion, students should be able to demonstrate competence in basic computer applications.